adonisjs/legacy-docs/2.0/ioc-container.md

 ## Resolving Dependencies

-Resolving dependencies is a sequential process and IoC container will try to find the requested namespace in given order.
+Resolving dependencies is a sequential process and the IoC container will try to find the requested namespace in given order.

-1. looks for registered provider.
+1. looks for the registered provider.
-2. looks for alias and re-resolve provider with it's namespace
+2. looks for an alias and re-resolve provider with its namespace
-2. looks for autoloaded path.
+2. looks for an autoloaded path.
-3. try requiring as node module
+3. tries requiring as a node module
 4. throws an error, saying module not found.

 #### use

-Use will return binded value using it's namespace
+Use will return binded value using its namespace

 ```javascript,line-numbers
 const Route = Ioc.use('Adonis/Src/Route')